hyyc116/HABITS/README.md

 # Stroke-findings
 We aim to find some potential physical treatments for stroke.
-There are two methods used in this project. <br>
+There are two methods used in this project.

-	1. co-citation based <br>
+	1. co-citation based
 	2. network based
 =====================
 ###1.
 Co-citation based